 Born in 1915 in Berlin, François Bondy grew up in Switzerland and France.
 A journalist and political writer, in 1940 he was arrested in Paris and briefly interned at the concentration camp in Vernet.
 He would later report on the conditions that he found there.

-Bondy was among the Swiss federalists influential in the drafting of the European federalist project during and after the Second World War, collaborating closely with figures from the Italian resistance such as Altiero Spinelli and Ernesto Rossi, as well as exiles from Germany, France and numerous other countries.
-Unlike some of his contemporaries, Bondy remained a free intellectual over the course of his career, playing an unformalised role in the creation of a unified Europe.
+Bondy was part of federalist circles in the first decade after WWII, and was a member of the Union of European Federalists.
+Unlike some of his contemporaries, Bondy remained a free intellectual over the course of his career, playing an informal role in the creation of a unified Europe.

 As a journalist, public intellectual and cultural critic, Bondy published essays and articles in the foremost newspapers, magazines and journals of the day, in both Europe and North America.
 In 1950 he founded and edited his own political and cultural journal, Preuves, in Paris, and managed it until 1969.
 In an edited collection of Bondy’s articles, European Notebooks, Melvin J. Lasky, Bondy’s good friend and intellectual contemporary, described Bondy as “a liberal and humane democrat from the center of the Western heartland free of every totalitarian temptation, sturdy and unfailing in his devotion to the liberties and civilities of a humane social order.”